nebneuron/Simplicial.jl/README.md

 This is a [Julia language](http://julialang.org) implementation of data structures and algorithms for handling abstract simplicial complexes and combinatorial codes.

-The goal of this project is providing a swiss-knife package for manipulating (very large) combinatorial structures with an eye for topological data analysis.
+The goal of this project is to provide a general package for manipulating (very large) combinatorial structures, with an eye towards topological data analysis.

-This package will wrap  existing engines for homology computations.
-Currently the persistant homology computation is acomplished via wrappers to the [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html) software.
+This package interfaces with existing software for homology computations, such as [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
 Future plans include wrapping other existing engines.

 # Installation: